 (Published in GralsWelt 55/2009)

-“We have to wait for someone to come and teach us how to sacrifice and how to behave towards our fellow human beings.
-Only a god can give us enlightenment ...
-In the meantime it is necessary to navigate the stormy sea of this life as if in a boat on the ruins of the truth that are still left to us. " Plato (427-347 BC).
+"We must wait until someone comes to teach us how we must sacrifice and how we should behave toward fellow human beings.
+Only a God can give us enlightenment...
+In the meantime, it is necessary to sail the stormy sea of this life on the debris of truth that is left to us, as it were in a yacht. " Plato (427-347 BC).

 Believers of today's religions consider these words of Plato to be outdated; because they believe that the founder of their community has long since given this enlightenment that Plato hoped for, and that it is only up to us to implement the spiritual insights that are accessible to us.